Who Is This Credit Card Best For?

 - 1 TrueBlue point per $1 spent everywhere else

 Depending on where you shop for groceries, each grocery purchase may not earn double points.
 Purchases made at big box stores like Target, Walmart, and Costco aren't typically categorized as grocery stores.
-Keep this in mind while shopping.
+Keep this in mind while shopping with this card.

 Earned points will be transferred to your JetBlue account after the statement period closes.
 There is no limit to how many points you can earn, your points never expire, and there are no blackout dates when you’re ready to redeem them.